 Problem was, we realized it was the rest of our life we were not were happy with.

 So, in February of 2014, we rented out our house in the town we didn’t love and signed a lease on an even smaller house near Brevard, NC.
-We moved both our businesses (Yellow Dog Construction, Inc. and Your Organized Guide, Inc.) and restarted them in this new town.
-And thankfully, we haven’t regretted a single minute of it!
+We moved both our businesses and restarted them in this new town.
+And thankfully, we didn’t regret a single minute of it!

 A year later, in March of 2015, we sold 80 percent of our belongings, and moved into a 30ft.
 5th wheel camper (how we found the camper is a story all in itself).
 We parked our 5th in a corner of a friend’s farm for two years.

-In 2017, we took the full plunge, changing our businesses and accepting a job with a company called ID Plans.
-Now, we live, work, and travel full-time in “Gru,” our 37 foot Class A motorhome.
+In 2017, we took the full plunge and joined the RV lifestyle.
+Now, we live, work, and travel full-time in “Gru,” our 38-foot Class A motorhome.

 The practice of selling most of our belongings has been quite an experience – liberating, terrifying, and in some cases, heart-wrenching but necessary.